Akiya-Research-Institute/WhisperRealtime-Manual/doc_en/docs/how-to-use-alignment-long.md

 	- See [How to use - Transcription](../how-to-use-transcript) page for the difference of `On Speaking` and `On Spoken` events.

+	???
+Question "How to check the tokens and thresholds for each phrase" Call `Get Alignment Targets` to get the array of `Whisper Alignment Long Target`.
+		Each element of this array contains information such as the token ID for each phrase.

 ![](images/BP-align-long-basic-setup.png){ loading=lazy }

 ## Reset the progress

-Call "Reset Progress" function to reset the progress of alignment for all phrases.
+Call `Reset Progress` function to reset the progress of alignment for all phrases.

 ## Change settings

-7. To change Alignment settings, call `Change Alignment Setting` function.
+- To change Alignment settings, call `Change Alignment Setting` function.
-8. To change `Phrases to Align`, call `Set Phrases` function.
+- To change `Phrases to Align`, call `Set Phrases` function.
+- To change Audio Input Spectrum Analysis settings, call `Change Spectrum Analysis Setting` function.
-9. To change Neural Net settings, call `Change Neural Net Setting` function.
+- To change Neural Net settings, call `Change Neural Net Setting` function.

 ![](images/BP-align-long-change-setting.png){ loading=lazy }